The heat stays on: Earth hits 6th warmest year on record

 There was such a distinctive jump in temperatures about eight to 10 years ago that scientists have started looking at whether the rise in temperatures is speeding up.
 Both Schmidt and Hausfather said early signs point to that but it’s hard to know for sure.

-“I think you can see the acceleration, but whether it’s statistically robust is not quite clear,” Schmidt said in an interview.
 “If you just look at the last the last 10 years, how many of them are way above the trend line from the previous 10 years?
-Almost all of them.”
+Almost all of them,” Schmidt said in an interview.

+There’s a 99% chance that 2022 will be among the 10 warmest years on record and a 10% chance it will be the hottest on record, said NOAA climate analysis chief Russell Vose in a Thursday press conference.

+Vose said chances are 50-50 that at least one year in the 2020s will hit 1.5 degrees Celsius (2.7 degrees Fahrenheit) warming since pre-industrial times — the level of warming nations agreed to try to avoid in the 2015 Paris climate accord.

 The global average temperature last year was 58.5 degrees (14.7 Celsius), according to NOAA.
 In 1988, NASA’s then-chief climate scientist James Hansen grabbed headlines when he testified to Congress about global warming in a year that was the hottest on record at the time.
 Now, the 57.7 degrees (14.3 Celsius) of 1988 ranks as the 28th hottest year on record.